-PRESIDENT & VICE PRESIDENT CANDIDATE PETITIO Notes: - All information on this form becomes a public record upon receipt by the Superv - It is a crime to knowingly sign more than one petition for a candidate.
-[Section - If all requested information on this form is not completed, the form will not be va isor of Elections.
-104.185, Florida Statutes] I, the undersigned, a registered voter (print name as it appears on your voter information card) in said state and county, petition to have the name of for President and for Vice President placed on the Seneral Election Ballottor the presidential election occurring in the set year t y affiliation canci dates.
-Date of Birth or Voter Registration Number (MM/DD/YY) Address City County St ate Zip Code Signature of Voter Date Signed (MM/DD/YY) [to be completed by voter] Rule 15-2.045, F.A.C.
+PRESIDENT & VICE PRESIDENT CANDIDATE PETITION - Notes: - All information on this form becomes a public record upon receipt by the Supervisor of - It is a crime to knowingly sign more than one petition for a candidate.
+[Section 104.] - If all requested information on this form is not completed, the form will not be valid as f Elections.
+185, Florida Statutes] I, the undersigned, a registered voter (print name as it appears on your voter information card) in said state and county, petition to have the name of General Election Ballot for the presidential election occurring to party affi for Vice President placed on the liation earns dates.
+City Zip Code Signature of Voter Date Signed (MM/DD/YY) [to be completed by voter] Rule 15-2.045, F.A.C.
 DS-DE 18A (Eff.
 09/11)

-PRESIDENT AND VICE PRESIDENT CANDIDATE PETITION - M Notes: - All information on this form becomes a public record upon receipt by the Supervisor of - It is a crime to knowingly sign more than one petition for a candidate.
-[Section 104.185 - If all requested information on this form is not completed, the form will not be valid as a Elections.
-5, Florida Statutes] l the undersigned, a registered voter (print name as it appears on your voter information card) - in said state and county, petition to have the candidates for President and Vice President nominate led by (insert name of minor political party) placed on the General Election ballot for the presidential election occuring in (insert year) Date of Birth or Voter Registration Number (MM/DD/YY) City County State Zip Code Date Signed (MM/DD/YY) [to be completed by voter] Rule 15-2.045, F.A.C.
-DS-DE 18B (Eff.
+PRESIDENT AND VICE PRESIDENT CANDIDATE PETITION - N Notes: - All information on this form becomes a public record upon receipt by the Supervisor of - It is a crime to knowingly sign more than one petition for a candidate.
+[Section 104.18. - If all requested information on this form is not completed, the form will not be valid as a f Elections.
+5, Florida Statutes] I, the undersigned, a registered voter (print name as it appears on your voter information card) - in said state and county, petition to have the candidates for President and Vice President nominal ted by placed on the General Election ballot for the presidential election occurring in (insert year) Date of Birth or Voter Registration Number (MM/DD/YY) Address City Zip Code Date Signed (MM/DD/YY) [to be completed by voter] DS-DE 188 (Eff.
 09/11)